Home

 inside the aviary and the birds were much less

-affected by passers-by.
+affected by human traffic.

 Another important discovery was the amount of